Cleveland Mediation Center

 Shelter Diversion prevents homelessness for people seeking shelter by identifying immediate alternate housing and connecting clients to services and financial assistance so they can return to permanent housing.
 In Cleveland, we have found that this client-centered, conflict resolution approach keeps many persons seeking shelter stably housed.

-Diversion experts from Cleveland Mediation Center can provide this training virtually to your community or attendees can attend the 2022 virtual training in August and Septembre.
+Diversion experts from Cleveland Mediation Center can provide this training virtually to your community or attendees can attend the 2023 virtual training in June and September.
 CMC has trained over 30 communities across the country in shelter diversion since 2014.
 95% of participants gave the training an Excellent or Very Good Overall Rating.

 2-Day Diversion Training for up to 14 participants

 1-Day Train-the-Trainer Session for up to 14 participants, must have taken the 2-Day Diversion Training prior to attending

 4-hour Diversion Overview Training, delivered by Zoom web-conferencing